epfl-lara/STIX-showcase/README.md

 # From Verified Scala to STIX File System Embedded Code using Stainless

-Case-study driven adaptation of Stainless from a verifier originally focused on functional programs to a system that can be used to develop high-assurance embedded software.
-A public benchmark that can be used to validate other such approaches in the future.
+This repository contains a small public fragment of the case study we used to evaluate the use of Stainless to construct high-assurance embedded software.

+There are two aspects that this case study evaluates:
+  * generating C code from Stainless (genc)
+  * verifying such lower-level imperative code

 ## Prerequisites

 Stainless: https://epfl-lara.github.io/stainless/installation.html

+It should run with versions such as 0.9.1.

-## run verification
+## Invoke formal verification

-To run the verification:\
+To run the verification task:\
 ``./verify``

-## generate C-code
+## Generate C-code

-To generate C-code from Scala:\
+To generate C-code from Scala using genc functionality of stainless:
 ``./compile``

-The resulting C files can be found in the [gen](https://github.com/epfl-lara/STIX-showcase/tree/master/gen) folder.
+The resulting C files is also committed to the repository and can be found in the [gen](gen/) folder.

+To get some flavor of properties proven, you can examine the function `setBlockAsFree` in the file [File.scala](File.scala).
-You can check `setBlockAsFree` function `File.scala`.
-The generated code is in `gen/esover.c` with the C function named the same.
+The generated code is in [gen/esover.c](gen/esover.c) file with the C function named the same.
+Among the interesting properties that we prove is the invariant `blockCountInvariant`, which is defined as a recursive Scala function in [src/BlockCountInvariant.scala].

 ## Other Links
 * Stainless Website: https://stainless.epfl.ch